Automate Marketo Data Cleanup Without Ad-Hoc Smart Lists

 Each of these is a problem where writing deterministic rules are an endless maintenance burden.
 An LLM handles the ambiguity natively.

-While the examples I share originate from a thinking to do things a certain way, if you think from first principles, AI can be applied to absolutely new problems to create truly innovative solutions.
 Not only this enables you to automate and scale the solutions for the problems you were already solving in a less-scalable traditional manner.
 This AI-native design enables you to solve absolutely new problems and automate absolutely new solutions.
 This thinking has a significant positive effect on revenue.

 What this isn’t?